| Alexa 2.5M rank | websiteval Need essay service? Visit DoMyEssay.net and get custom essays online.

 My day job is usually software engineer or software engineer in test in some Microsoft (TM) technology such as Windows / .NET / Windows mobile.
 I started in high school with a desktop HP9830 BASIC computer with a plotter.
 I figured out 3D perspective from scratch in high school before colleges even offered course in graphics.
 I was turned down by Harvard, wait listed to Caltech, accepted to Stanford but college at MIT.

-I've worked for a number of computer and software companies including Hewlett Packard, Digital Equipment, Autodesk, Microsoft, and Intel over the years in Boston, Silicon Valley, Boise, Portland and my home town of Seattle, and lately weathered the winters of Rochester Minnesota.
+I've worked for a number of computer and software companies including Hewlett Packard, Digital Equipment, Autodesk, Microsoft, and Intel over the years in Boston, Silicon Valley, Boise, Portland and my home town of Seattle, and lately weathered the winters of Rochester Minnesota where we moved so my wife could work for a world famous hospital there in IT.

 It's mostly the other stuff I get into that's on my web pages.